Spit Roasting Wild Boar can be easily achieved with the right recipe and access to world class bbq’s.

 This bad boy can rotisserie over 350 pounds of meat in the 3ft x 5ft grilling area on the BBQ.

-The grill has 5 seperate heat zones and an attached smoker.
+The grill has 5 separate heat zones and an attached smoker.

 2 stainless steel prep tables flag the front and tail end of the cook trailer.

 These guys have thought of everything.